andreyvolobuev/Goctopus/README.md

 Add websocket support to any project independently of it's tech stack.

 Simple websocket service that will work with literally any backend and frontend.
-You can use it with Django, FastAPI, Flask etc. All that a backend has to be able to do, in order to send websocket messages to frontend, is to be able to do HTTP POST requests with Basic authorization.
+You can use it with Django, FastAPI, Flask etc. All that a backend has to do is just send POST-requests to Goctopus and it will handle forwarding those to frontend websocket connections.

 ### Overview

 Goctopus runs as a server app on selected hostname and port waiting for incomming connections.
 Frontend should connect via websocket protocol.
+Backend just sends POST-requests.

-The HTTP request for establishing websocket connection will be forwarded to address pointed to by `WS_AUTH_URL` environment variable.
+When frontend tries to establist a new websocket connection with Goctopus, it will forward the request (along with all of it's headers and cookies) to address pointed to by `WS_AUTH_URL` environment variable in order to authenticate request.
 The structure of response from that endpoint is described in [src/authorization.go](https://github.com/andreyvolobuev/goctopus/blob/master/src/authorization.go).
 There's func `Export` that will return a list of strings.
 These are keys (one might call them topics) that will identify current connection.
-That may be user id or email or even an organization name (in case you want to send a message to multiple users).
+That may be a user id or an email or even an organization name (in case you want to send a message to multiple users).

-Backend on the other hand has to know how to identify a user.
-Once an event happended, backend app may use that identifier to send a message to the corresponding user/group of users.
-That is achieved by sending a POST-request go Goctopus.
+Backend on the other hand just sends POST-requests to Goctopus pointing to user id that it wishes to send the message to.

 ### Install